 Experience traditional Dalmatian holiday charm in this unique setting . . . or absorb harbor life in nearby Milna – watch the international yachts and local fishing boats come and go at an open-air cafe.
 Daily speed boat goes from Split to Milna for Day Trips to Hvar, Korcula, Mljet & Dubrovnik.

 Milna Harbor is a pretty 2km walk from the Duboka Bay.
-In Milna you will find boat rentals, harborside cafes, restaurants and shops.
-Local olive oil, wine and “spirit” tastings are a must in the village.
-Visit the local vegetable and fruit market, bakery and wine cellar and buy your fresh fish directly off the fishing boats in the morning.
-Local restaurants serve Dalmatian specialties.
+In Milna you will find boat rentals, cafes, restaurants and shops.
+Local olive oil and wine tastings are a must in the village.
+Visit the local vegetable & fruit market, bakeries and buy fresh fish directly off the fishing boats in the morning.

 Unspoiled villages are scattered across the island, where traditional life carries on with stone carving, fishing, olive, citrus and grape harvests.
 The cobbled streets of the villages were designed to be wide enough for a donkey with baskets on either side.
 Dramatic bell towers, picturesque chapels and headstones carved by local sculptors adorn cemeteries in almost every village.